Fitch cuts Italy credit rating after election impasse

 "I don't expect the downgrade to lead to much short term pressure, but it will certainly signal that rating agencies are ready to review and worsen their view on Italy should political uncertainty continue," said ING analyst Alessandro Giansanti.

 The political situation has been deadlocked since the election.
-The anti-establishment 5-Star Movement holds the balance of power and says it will not ally itself with either of the main centre-left and centre-right blocs.
+The anti-establishment 5-Star Movement holds the balance of power and says it will not ally itself with either of the main center-left and center-right blocs.

 Parliament convenes on March 15 and President Giorgio Napolitano will hold consultations with the leaders of all the parties to see if a government can be formed.
 If it cannot, the country will be headed for fresh elections within a few months.